masteryder/svelte-tailwind-template/README.md

-# João Filipe Ventura Coelho's Portfolio
-Created with Svelte and Tailwind
+# A Svelte and Tailwind TypeScript template for your projects

 ## Get started